 It was here that Italian immigrant Frank Pepe pioneered New Haven-style pizza, which is a style of HUGE flat pies with a thin, blackened crust.
 (Is it a little burnt around the edges?
 Yes.
 Should it be that way?
 Yes.)

 Everyone always talks about Pepe’s garlic-and-clams white pizza, which is controversial among some pizza-loving purists.
 (Take them up on the option to add smoked bacon if you want to try the original.)
 If you crave red sauce, order a Margherita Pizza or Classic Tomato Pie instead.
 For the full experience, order the white clam pizza and the original tomato pie with mozzarella.

 Ultimately, food tourists make the pilgrimage from all over the country to eat here.
 When at Yale– either visiting, working, or studying– you have to try it at least once.

-Looking for more New England travel guides?
-Get a run down of the culinary scene in the beautiful, trendy beach town of Kennebunkport, Maine.
+Related: Looking for more New England foodie travel guides?
+Check out the culinary scene in the beautiful, trendy beach town of Kennebunkport, Maine.